 You could also recover compensation from a wrongful death lawsuit, if a loved one was killed by a distracted texting driver.
 Getting a subpoena for the driver’s cell phone records may be all that it takes to prove gross negligence in a texting while driving accident.

-This is why it is important to have experienced and aggressive attorneys on your side, like SMA Law Group, who will fight to ensure that the responsible party is held accountable.
+This is why it is important to have experienced and aggressive attorneys on your side, like SMT Legal, who will fight to ensure that the responsible party is held accountable.

 Our Pittsburgh Personal Injury Lawyers can work to prove who was at fault and how you can get maximum compensation for your injuries.
 Contact us today.

 You should not have to pay the price just because a driver was negligent.
 Traffic laws exist to protect people and keep them safe.
 Not following the rules, like texting while driving, is in violation and you should not have to pay for your injuries because someone else broke the rules.

 If your insurance company does cover all of your medical bills and wages lost, call our law office today – we don’t get paid unless you get paid.

 Our attorneys will do everything at our disposal to help you recover money for injuries.
 We will talk to physicians and medical specialists, closely examine police reports and interview witnesses, obtain video surveillance and subpoena cell phone records – everything legally possible to ensure that you do not have to pay for your injuries and pain and suffering.

 Our Pittsburgh Attorneys are here to help answer your questions about getting the maximum compensation owed to you, including: